-These fudgy brownies topped with an Irish Cream frosting are perfect for St. Patrick’s Day!
+These Frosted Irish Cream Brownies are topped with an Irish Cream frosting – they’re perfect for St. Patrick’s Day!

 What is it about Irish Cream?
 I love that stuff!
 I’ll often pour a small glass of it as an after dinner drink.
 Or when I’m feeling especially festive, I’ll add a shot of Irish Cream into my morning coffee.
 So my wife has been

 vacationing someplace warm at a conference all week, and of course I’ve kept myself busy playing in the kitchen.
 With St. Patrick’s Day quickly approaching, I was thinking it would be appropriate to make a dessert featuring Irish Cream.
 (Hah…when is it ever not appropriate to pull out the bottle of Irish Cream?)
 Then I remembered my recipe for these fudgy chocolate brownies that actually have espresso in them.
 I thought about replacing the espresso with Irish Cream…but I really like that hint of coffee.
 Then it hit me.
 Frosting.
 These brownies need a frosting.
 And that’s how these Frosted Irish Cream Brownies were born!
 (Too bad I ate them all before my wife came back from her conference.)